antarctica/bas-web-map-engine-v1/README.md

 $ cp .env.example .env
 ```

-At a minimum you will need to set `GEOSERVER_HOSTNAME`, `GEOSERVER_USERNAME` AND `GEOSERVER_PASSWORD` to a valid
-GeoServer instance.

-You should not need to change either of the `SPRING_` variables which relate to
+You should not need to change any of the default values.

+The `SPRING_` variables which relate to
 [Spring's externalised configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) feature.

 [1] The first time you use this registry you will need to authenticate: